 - After 30 minutes, seal the lid air-tight.

 Dry ice will control most adult and larval insects present but usually will not destroy eggs or pupae.
 If properly applied, a single treatment with dry ice is sufficient for long-term storage.
 Annual dry ice treatments are not necessary unless an infestation is recognized in the stored grain.
 Treating grain with dry ice does not reduce its ability to sprout or its food value.

-Seal wheat in Mylar-type bags or #10 cans along with appropriate number of oxygen absorber packets to create an oxygen-free atmosphere.
+Seal wheat in Mylar-type bags or #10 cans along with the appropriate number of oxygen absorber packets to create an oxygen-free atmosphere (see how to use oxygen absorbers with wheat and other dry foods).
 This will kill adult insects and prevent larval insects from surviving.

 Other Storage Conditions to be mindful of